DataFire-flows/sheets-api/README.md

 spreadsheet.id="abcd";
 ```

-While you're in `spreadsheet.js`, you can edit the fields available and the
-regexen that validate them.
+## Modify the API
+The field names and validation regexen are all in `spreadsheet.js`.
+You can modify
+that file to change the API.

 ## Running
 ```